top of page

 WATCH THE FILM ONLINE NOW

-The broadcast version of the film is now available to view online with a PBS Passport membership.
+The 52-minute broadcast version of the film is now available to view online with a PBS Passport membership.
 Click here and login with your membership to watch on the KQED website with no geographic restrictions.

 The full 95-minute film is available to rent and view online for $4.99.